-5.2 The Authority may consider applications for exemptions from compliance with any of the provisions of this Part, providing that such exemptions are not inconsistent with the requirements of the 1988 amendments to the International Safety of Life at Sea Convention 1974.
+- 5.1 Vessels referred to in 4.1 shall comply with the provisions of Marine Orders Part 26, issue 3 or Marine Orders Part 27, issue 1 as appropriate. - 5.2 The Authority may consider applications for exemptions from compliance with any of the provisions of this Part, providing that such exemptions are not inconsistent with the requirements of the 1988 amendments to the International Safety of life at Sea Convention 1974.